-- Donor sources available include: self, sibling, parent or relative, non-related person, or umbilical cord from a related or non-related person.
+- Donor sources available include: self, sibling, parent or relative, non-related person, or umbilical cord blood from a related or non-related person.
 There are national and international registries for non-related persons and cord blood.
 For family members, they may be typed because of the desire to help.
 These relatives may or may not elect to have their type registered for use with other recipients.

 - If the potential donor is notified that they may be a match for a child needing a transplant, they will undergo additional tests.
 Tests related to their health, exposure to viruses, and complete genetic analysis will be done to determine the extent of the match.
 The donor will be given instructions on how a bone marrow donation will be made.

 - Once a match for a child needing a bone marrow transplant is found, then stem cells will be collected either by a bone marrow harvest (collection of stem cells with a needle placed into the soft center of the bone marrow) or peripheral blood stem cell collection (stem cells are collected from the circulating cells in the blood).
 Cord blood has already been collected at the time of a birth and stored for later use.

 Matching involves typing human leukocyte antigen (HLA) tissue.
 The antigens on the surface of these special white blood cells determine the genetic make-up of a person's immune system.
 There are at least 100 HLA antigens, however, it is believed that there are a few major antigens that determine whether a donor and recipient match.
 The others are considered "minor" and their effect on a successful transplant is not as well defined.

 Medical research is still investigating the role all antigens play in the process of a bone marrow transplant.
 The more antigens that match, the better the engraftment of donated marrow.
 Engraftment of the stem cells occurs when the donated cells make their way to the marrow and begin reproducing new blood cells.

 How are the stem cells collected?